wregab/electrum-server/HOWTO.md

 LTCLectrum server uses leveldb to store transactions.
 You can choose how many spent transactions per address you want to store on the server.
-The default is 100, but there are also servers with 1000 or even 10000.
-Few addresses have more than 10000 transactions.
-A limit this high can be considered to be equivalent to a "full" server.
-Full servers previously used abe to store the blockchain.
-The use of abe for ltclectrum servers is now deprecated.

-The pruning server uses leveldb and keeps a smaller and faster database by pruning spent transactions.
+In original Electrum server pruning limit for spent transactions was set to 100 by default.
+Since litecoin has significantly less transactions than bitcoin, in LTCLectrum the default limit is 100000 - what should be considered an equivalent to "full" server.

+You can set this limit to lower number (100/1000/1000), although this doesn't have big impact on initial blockchain import time.
+The difference in database size shouldn't be big neither (TODO study).

 The section in the ltclectrum server configuration file (see step 10) looks like this:

      [leveldb]
      path = /path/to/your/database
      # for each address, history will be pruned if it is longer than this limit
-     pruning_limit = 100
+     pruning_limit = 100000

 ### Step 8.
 Import blockchain into the database or download it